weaveworks-liquidmetal/site/docs/troubleshooting/microvm.md

 Understanding common MicroVM boot/run errors

+Data and logs for each MicroVM will be stored under `/var/lib/flintlock/vm`, with the full path for a MicroVM being `/var/lib/flintlock/vm/NAMESPACE/NAME/UUID`.

+Under that directory are the following files:
+- `firecracker.cfg`: the configuration set by `flintlock` for `firecracker`
+- `firecracker.log`: logs from the firecracker process
+- `firecracker.metrics`: metrics from the firecracker process
+- `firecracker.pid`: the pid of the running firecracker process
+- `firecracker.stderr`: MicroVM boot errors
+- `firecracker.stdout`: MicroVM boot logs
+- `metadata.json`: MicroVM boot userdata

 ### MicroVM network configuration failure/timeout

 When MicroVMs boot, they will be assigned an address from wherever you have a dhcp server.